 The term financial advisor has been used and misused in so many ways over the years that there is understandably a great deal of confusion over what the term means.
 It makes it even more difficult to select a financial advisor who is best for you and your needs.
 If someone says they are a financial advisor it is similar to someone saying they are a doctor in that the label doesn’t really tell you what the person does for work.
 A doctor could mean anything from someone has a PhD in Economics to someone who is an Orthopedic Surgeon.
 Similarly, financial advisors can have very different education, training and areas of expertise but they all can still use the title financial advisor.

 Most financial advisors who work with individuals to help them with their personal finances fall into two main categories.
 They are either investment managers or financial planners.
-Investment managers typically focus on managing their client’s investments and will charge fees based on a percentage of the assets they manage for the client and they may receive commissions for products sold.
+Investment managers typically focus on managing their client’s investments, will charge fees based on a percentage of the assets they manage for the client, and in addition they may receive commissions for products sold.
 A financial planner will typically take a more comprehensive look at the client’s total financial picture and make recommendations to help the client improve their financial outlook in any of the areas within financial planning mentioned above.

 Financial planners will use various fee structures depending on how their business is set up.
 They may use a percentage of assets managed to cover all the costs associated with developing and implementing a financial plan, they may receive commisions for products sold, they may charge a set fee for their services, or they may have a combination of these fee structures.
 It is important to understand what services are most important to you and if that matches up with the advisor’s area of expertise when you select a financial advisor.